News

 Additionally, there have been studies indicating that PET bottles may release antimony, a substance with potential carcinogenic properties.
 While health agencies assert that the quantities are too minimal to pose a threat (500 mg/kg PET), finding alternatives to antimony remains a key challenge in the recycling of PET materials.

-Furthermore, there is ongoing discussion in the academic community regarding the calculation of CO2 emissions when comparing virgin polyester with recycled PET.
+Furthermore, there is ongoing discussion in the academic community regarding the calculation of CO₂ emissions when comparing virgin polyester with recycled PET.
 The current assessment methods do not account for the environmental impact of the fiber’s initial production, which could potentially alter the results.
-This issue has been highlighted in a report by the Swiss Federal Office for the Environment.
+The Swiss Federal Office for the Environment has highlighted this issue in a report.

 Potential Environmental Impact of Recycled Polyester

 Additionally, it is important to consider the potential impact of recycled polyester on the environment.
 Some argue that recycled polyester may not completely prevent plastic waste from entering the ocean, as man-made fabrics have the potential to release microscopic plastic fibers known as microplastics.
-Research conducted by Plymouth University in the UK has shown that a single cycle of a washing machine can release over 700,000 plastic fibers into the environment.
+A study done by Plymouth University in the UK found that one cycle of a washing machine can release more than 700,000 plastic fibers into the environment.
 Furthermore, a study published in the journal Environmental Science Technology in 2011 revealed that microfibers account for 85 percent of human-made debris found on shorelines worldwide.
-Whether garments are made from virgin or recycled polyester, both types of fabrics have the potential to contribute to the issue of microplastic pollution.
+Both virgin and recycled polyester fabrics can contribute to the issue of microplastic pollution.

 Leave a Reply